Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          cache relevant segments for a duration N until it expires.

       The client receives DASH or HLS streams, and is not affected by the specification of this work.
-Nevertheless it is expected that by using a common media application format, less caching and less overhead in the network is resulting.
-This should result to improved client experience as more resources will be freed up to improve the final quality of streams served to the user.
+Nevertheless it is expected that by using a common media application format, less caching and less overhead in the network will result in a better user experience.
-      The client still needs to retrieve license and key information by steps defined outsides of this specification.
-Information on how to retrieve these information wil typically be signalled in the manifest prepared by the packager.
+      The client still needs to retrieve license and key information by steps defined outside of this specification.
+Information on how to retrieve this information wil typically be signalled in the manifest prepared by the packager.

       This example aims to illustrate how the specification defined in this document can be used to proved a live streaming presentation to clients, this example does not preclude other ways of using the specification and protocols defined in this document.